WordPress provides an easy-to-use, powerful and flexible way to manage your content online.

-After deciding on a topic to write about, the next step is to simply write the content (or get it written for you), and then publish online.
-WordPress makes this very easy.
+After thinking about what you will write about, the next step is to simply get your content written, and then publish.
+With WordPress, this is very easy.

-In this comprehensive 2-part tutorial you are going to learn how to create a WordPress post.
+In this 2-part step-by-step tutorial you are going to learn how to create a WordPress post.

 We’ll cover the following sections: